SAP-archive/devops-docker-cx-server/cx-server-companion/life-cycle-scripts/CX-SERVER-SECURITY.md

 Some recommendations:

+Jenkins has a default password for the `admin` account set.
+You can get it by running `./cx-server initial-credentials` once your Jenkins is up and running.

 The `latest` tag of the CX Server Docker images are rebuilt on a regular basis.
 To benefit from updated Jenkins core and plugin versions, you should stop, remove, and restart your CX Server instance on a regular basis.
 Part of this procedure should be to take backups (see `backup` and `restore` commands of `cx-server`).